Evanna456/Traffic-Light/App/README.md

 ## About Traffic-Light App

-An app that can control an arduino traffic light
+An app that can control an Traffic-Light Arduino

 > Under Development.